Nathan Hale High School

 to report an Absence, Late Arrival or Early Dismissal.

-Lunch: TODAY: Chicken Burger or Gyro Friday: Chicken Tenders w/Fries or Yogurt Lunchbox
+Lunch: TODAY: Pretzel Dog w/ Fries or Gyro Friday: Chicken Tenders w/ Fries or Pizza

 Ensuring that all students become honorable, skillful, thinking, global citizens.